leilafarsani/todos/README.md

 ##### Note

-I am just gonna break my code to different functions si they would be more reusable and also try to make my code nicer and cleaner.
+I am just gonna break my code to different functions so they would be more reusable and also try to make my code nicer and cleaner.
 I make a component called TodoI